Esri/arcgis-maps-sdk-java-samples/map/set-initial-map-location/README.md

 #Set Initial Map Location#
-This sample creates an `ArcGISMap` with a standard ESRI National Geographic `Basemap` that is centred on a latitude and longitude location and zoomed into a specific level of detail.
+Creates an ArcGISMap with a standard ESRI National Geographic basemap.
+This basemap is centred on a latitude and longitude coordinate location, which is zoomed to a specific level of detail.

-##How to use the sample##
-The sample uses the all-encompassing ArcGISMap constructor to initialize with the national geographic basemap at an initial location and level of detail.
-The basemap is one of the standard ArcGIS Online basemaps and is defined using BasemapType of .NATIONAL_GEOGRAPHIC.

 ![](SetInitialMapLocation.png)

 ##How it works##
 To set an initial location:

-- Create an ArcGISMap using a default basemap type such us `Basemap#Type#NATIONAL_GEOGRAPHIC`, indicate the longitude and latitude coordinates and the level of details.
+1. Create an `ArcGISMap`, `ArcGISMap(Basemap, latitude, longitude, scale)`.
+  - `Basemap`, use basemap type to access a basemap for map, `Basemap.Type.NATIONAL_GEOGRAPHIC`
+  - latitude and longitude coordinate location
+  - scale, level of detail displayed on `MapView`
-- Set the map to the view via `MapView` via `MapView#setMap()`.
+2. Set the map to the map view, `MapView.setMap()`.

 ##Features##
 - ArcGISMap